 Sleep deprivation is related to overweight and obesity levels and may counteract the effects of semaglutide (Tiwari et al., 2021).
 Researchers have documented that individuals who slept less than 7 hours per night were more likely to have a higher BMI and develop obesity.
-Also, sleep restriction was related to higher levels of ghrelin (a hormone that increases appetite), inflammatory markers, salt retention, and decreased levels of leptin (a hormone that decreases appetite) and insulin sensitivity (Cooper et al., 2018).
+Also, sleep restriction was related to higher levels of ghrelin, inflammatory markers, salt retention, and decreased levels of leptin and insulin sensitivity (Cooper et al., 2018).
 Researchers have also documented that disturbed sleep patterns can lead to increased energy intake (e.g., excessive snacking) through consuming foods high in fat and carbohydrates (Papatriantafyllou et al., 2022).
+The fitness professional and wellness coach can encourage these individuals to try and get 7 or more hours of sleep per day, which can increase the likelihood of successful weight loss by 33% when combined with a healthy lifestyle program (Papatriantafyllou et al.)

-The fitness professional and wellness coach can encourage these individuals to try and get 7 or more hours of sleep per day, which can increase the likelihood of successful weight loss by 33% when combined with a healthy lifestyle program (Papatriantafyllou et al., 2022).
+al., 2022).
 Researchers have documented that proper amounts of sleep were associated with improved adherence to a behavior weight loss program (Landsbaugh Kaar et al., 2019).